python-trio/trio/docs/source/design.rst

 Observation: rule 2 implies that any operation that *sometimes* blocks is *always* a cancel+schedule point.

-Are there any other cancel+schedule points?
+So that gives us a number of cancel+schedule points.
+Are there any others?
 Our answer is: no. It's easy to add new points explicitly (throw in a ``sleep(0)`` or whatever) but hard to get rid of them when you don't want them.
 (And this is a real issue – "too many potential cancel points" is definitely a tension `I've felt
 <https://github.com/dabeaz/curio/issues/149#issuecomment-269745283>`__
 while trying to build things like task supervisors in curio.)
 And we expect that most trio programs will execute potentially-blocking